csye7125-su24-team14/architecture/README.md

 ## Overview

-Our CVE Management System is a microservices-based architecture deployed on Amazon EKS.
+Our K8s-VulnSage System is a microservices-based architecture deployed on Amazon EKS.
 It's designed to efficiently collect, process, store, and analyze Common Vulnerabilities and Exposures (CVEs) data.

 ## Key Components